Tag Archive for: thermoplastic elastomers

 Hard segments: The hard segments of TPE provides basis for the mechanical properties of TPE.
 Consequently, these segments offer strength and stiffness to the thermoplastic elastomers.
 The hard segments of TPE are normally composed of thermoplastic blocks.
 These thermoplastic blocks have crystalline or glassy structure.

-Soft Segments: The soft segments of TPE give the basis to provide elastic characteristics to the thermoplastic elastomers.
+Soft Segments: The soft segments of TPE material give the basis to provide elastic characteristics to the thermoplastic elastomers.
 The major properties and characteristics provided by these segments include followings.

 1. Elasticity